Skip to content

 Task 5: Implement the model equations of a simple model of the cardiovascular system

-In the file cardiovascularModel.m, write down the model equations, model parameters, and model input in the indicated places.
+Create the model file cardiovascular_model.txt, and write down the model equations, parameters, variables, inputs, and features using the SUND format.

 Click to expand the model description